Sematre/orpheus-onnx-rs/README.md

 # Orpheus-ONNX-rs

 A high-performance Text-to-Speech server using ONNX for optimized inference.
-A Rust recreation of [Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI).
+A Rust reimplementation of [Orpheus-FastAPI](https://github.com/Lex-au/Orpheus-FastAPI).

 ## Overview